Estimated reading time: 6 minutes

-During this pandemic, Asia Exchange wants to try and help you to continue your plans to study abroad.
-At the moment we have a few destinations that accept students to come and join their university for a semester abroad.
+During this pandemic, Asia Exchange wants to try and help you continue your plans to study abroad.
+At the moment, we have a few destinations that accept students to come and join their university for a semester abroad.
 One of these destinations is Thailand.
 Our student Nani from Germany is following our MBA program in Bangkok at the moment.
 In this interview, she will share her experience of her quarantine, her online courses, and the way things are going in Thailand right now.

 First of all, how are you doing?

 I’m doing good!
 I finally got out of quarantine and I am excited to get out of my room and meet up with other students to discover more of Thailand.
 All according to the current regulations of course.

 What made you choose to go to Thailand during the COVID-19 pandemic?

 When I was doing my bachelor’s, I went to Bali for a semester abroad.
 I had such a good experience studying abroad back then that I wanted to do the same during my master’s.
 When I saw that Asia Exchange allowed me to go abroad with them to Thailand, I decided to follow the MBA program with them in Bangkok.
 Especially because right now in Germany, where I’m from, there is not much to do and everything is online.
 Here in Thailand, things are much more ‘normal’ than in Europe, but of course, we still have to follow the regulations from the government.

 How was it to be in quarantine in Thailand?